Titans Grip

 Do grappling apps actually improve technique or are they just timers?

 Yes, the right apps significantly improve technique, but most are just digital libraries or timers.
 Improvement hinges on quality feedback.
 According to a meta-analysis in Sports Medicine (2024), video feedback with expert or AI-guided commentary produced significantly greater technique improvements than practice alone or self-review.
-An app with true AI video analysis and coaching provides that expert commentary, transforming it from a passive log into an active coach.
+An app with true AI video analysis provides that expert commentary, transforming it from a passive log into an active coach.

 How much does a good grappling app cost per month?